Best Long Distance Moving Companies

-If you use moveON moving for your cross country move, that’s no problem.
+If you use moveON moving for a cross country move, that’s no problem.
 We’ll store your items securely and affordably until you’re ready for them.

-Do you need a moving company that can expedite the long distance move or arrive at your new location on a guaranteed date?
+Do you need a moving company that can expedite the long distance move or arrive at the new location on a guaranteed date?

 Do you need to move a specialty item such as a pool table, a piano or artwork?

-Do you need a moving company that can pack and protect your small items for you?
+Do you need a moving company that can pack and protect the small and fragile items for you?

 Never fear; ask us about our white glove and expedited long-distance moving services.
 While other companies might say “no,” we will do what’s necessary to accommodate you.

-The best part about hiring moveON moving for your cross-country move is that we are one of the top full service moving companies.
+The best part about hiring moveON moving for a cross country move is that we are one of the top long distance moving companies.
 On the day of the move, we’ll arrive and carefully pack your items within our spacious moving truck.